Dunoon Grammar School

-Dunoon Grammar School is a secondary school in Dunoon, Cowal Peninsula, Argyll and Bute, Scotland.
+Dunoon Grammar School is a secondary school in Dunoon, on the Cowal Peninsula, in Argyll and Bute, west of Scotland.
 It was founded in 1641.

 It is currently a non-denominational comprehensive school which covers all stages from S1 to S6 (ages 12–18).

 Building

 The present school building, which took two years to complete, is on Ardenslate Road, Kirn, and was opened to pupils and staff in August 2007.
 It consists of a main teaching block with two gymnasia, a fitness suite, dance studio, assembly hall, technology and technical areas and music rooms.
 There is a suite of rooms, purpose-built for education of pupils with additional support needs.
 Two astroturf sports pitches have been built on the site of the old school building, which was demolished in 2007.
 The pitches are serviced by training floodlights.

 The newest building is the third Grammar School building in Dunoon.
 The first was in Hillfoot Street in the town, while the second was built on Ardenslate Road adjacent to where the latest facility is located.
 The Hillfoot Street premises became Dunoon Primary School when the newer building was built on Ardenslate Road in the 1960s.